 - Model as out-of-service all retirement and permanent delist bid requests from the most recent FCA, as well as static and dynamic delist requests rejected for reliability

 Once the transfer limit is calculated and the associated proposed zonal boundaries determined, they are presented to the Planning Advisory Committee (PAC) and are voted on at the Reliability Committee.

-- If the zonal boundaries are consistent with the existing boundaries for both the load zones and the capacity zones used in the preceding FCA, they will be filed as part of the ISO’s Installed Capacity Requirement (ICR) filing to FERC in November.
+- If the zonal boundaries are consistent with the existing boundaries for both the load zones and the capacity zones used in a preceding FCA, they will be filed as part of the ISO’s Installed Capacity Requirement (ICR) filing to FERC in November.

 - If they are different, in addition to the above, the proposed new capacity zones will be filed at FERC early in the FCA qualification process to ensure that qualification and requirements calculations are based on FERC-approved zones.

 Installed Capacity Requirement Calculations

 Before each FCA, the ISO calculates the Installed Capacity Requirement to support the development of the sloped demand curves, accounting for relevant transmission interface limits for each modeled capacity zone and for each upcoming capacity commitment period through the CCP associated with that FCA.
 The zonal modeling objective criteria calculations and the regional and zonal requirements calculations are:

 Any capacity zone modeled in the FCA is also modeled in the reconfiguration auctions and capacity supply obligation bilateral periods for that capacity commitment period.